fvworks/TillTomorrow/privacy.md

 # Till Tomorrow Privacy Policy

 Your privacy is important to us.
 To better protect your privacy we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
+This privacy policty announcement is dedicated for the Till
+Tomorrow and its variants (they will be refered as Till Tomorrow in following without further specification) published by the Fairview Technologies.

 ## The Information We Collect

-Any information gathered by us is used to customize the experience for you the user, and is not shared or sold to any third parties, except as expressly provided for in this Privacy Policy and our Terms of Service.
+Any information gathered by the Till Tomorrow is used to customize the experience for you the user, and is not shared or sold to any third parties, except as expressly provided for in this Privacy Policy and our Terms of Service.

 ## Our Commitment to Data Security